wegfawefgawefg/haskell-sdl-bouncing-squares/README.md

-# learn-some-haskell
+# haskell-sdl-bouncing-squares

-learning some haskell things, trying things to get to category theory book run for a surprise
+its bouncing squares via sdl2 but with haskell this time learning some haskell things, trying things to get to category theory book run for a surprise

-## what did it end up
-its looking like bouncing squares via sdl2 again lol, but this time with haskell

 ## category theory book
 Category Theory for Programmers by Bartosz Milewski